MiriamPeskowitz/mourning-front-end-2020/notes.md

   -- DONE fix render on profile entries, to li's with proper line break -- DONE, at least the ones I was focusing on: entries, PEC, mourners, refactor for consistency between similar types of components
   -- // feature: change to most recent 15 , with more button
-  -- fix color issue on entries: white, yellow when hovering -- entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry --home page -- wrap entries in <p> so there is space between, make sure css for all three lists is the same.
+  -- DONE fix color issue on entries: white, yellow when hovering -- entries show page, fix buttons Edit, Delete, back -- make similar and horizontal, and above entry --home page -- wrap entries in <p> so there is space between, make sure css for all three lists is the same.
+  -- fix color issue on entries: white, yellow when hovering -- blue is default in react router.
+  --DONE put css in alphabetical order